It’s All in How the Fabric Feeds Through the Machine!

 The Gourmet Quilter does an excellent job of explaining why this happens – and how to prevent it – any time you’re sewing long seams.
 The secret is in how the fabric feeds through the machine.

 A duel feed or walking foot will give you good results.
-However, you can also get straight flat strips with a bit of preparation and by holding the fabric a certain way while sewing.
+However, you can also get straight flat strips with a standard foot by employing a bit of preparation and by holding the fabric a certain way while sewing.
 Watch as she explains in the video below.

 Click here to watch the video at YouTube if it doesn’t play on your device.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!